 The next peoples to settle arrived much later.
 The Melanesian archipelagos was settled by the the Lapita.
 They reached New Caledonia and the Loyalty islands (about 1500 BC).
 The Lapita were skilled navigators and farmers and settled a large area of the Western Pacific.
 Polynesians also reached the islands (11th century AD).
 They mixed with Lapita population.
 European explorers encountered New Caledonia and the Loyalty Islands (1766).
 The famed Royal Navy explorer Cpt.
 James Cook sighted Grande Terre (1774).
 He named it New Caledonia becuse it reminded him of the Scottish highlands.
 The Roiman name for Scotland was Caledonia.
 British and American whalers found the islands useful foir resupply.
 The native sandalwood was a valuable trading commodity.
 Tensions developed with the local people.
 They used alcohol and tobacco amongst other things to barter for the desired commodities.
 Contact with the foreigners introduced European diseases, devestating the local population.
 Tensions continued to fester and the Pouma clan captured the crew of the Cutter and ate them (1849).
 Europeans operating sugar cane plantations in Fiji and Queensland needed labor.
 They comenced slaving raids on South Pacific islands (New Caledonia, the Loyalty Islands, Vanuatu, Papua New Guinea, and the Solomon Islands) which was called blackbirding.
 This continued until the turn of the 20th century.
 British and French settlers began to arrive (early 19th century).
 Christian missionaries first arrived in the 19th century.
 They set out to introduce European culture as well as religion.
 Much of the idgenous populatin wen naked in the tropical climate.
 The missinaries insisted that the people wear at least some clothing.
 They even introduced cricket and tea.
 They also banned many local practices and traditions.
 France annexed the islands (1853).
 The French colonial era proved to be represive.
 The French began enforcing what the miisionaries at first had only encouraged.
 The French used the colony as aenal colony.
 Settlers seized land resulting in a revoly (1878). the Kanak Revolt resulted in a year long guerilla campaign lasting for more than a year.This resulted in even more repressive measures.
 New Caledonia was an imprtant Allied base during World War II.
 New Caledonia is on the United Nations list of territories to be decolonised.
 The Islands became a French Overseas Territory (1946).
 The Front de Liberation Nationale Kanak Socialiste (FLNKS) began demanding independence (1985).
 The FLNKS want anindependent state of Kanaky.
 Rising tention led to a bloody hostage taking in Ouvéa (1988).
 France has granted increased autonomy through the Matignon Accords (1988) and the Nouméa Accord (1998).
 The majority of Kanaks (Melanesians) now support the Front de Liberation Nationale Kanak et Socialiste (FLNKS).

-Britain and the Dutch in the final era of colonial expansion divided eastern New Guina between Germany which received the the northern sector and Britain which received the southern sector (1885).
+Britain and the Dutch in the final era of colonial expansion divided eastern New Guina between Germany which received the northern sector and Britain which received the southern sector (1885).
 Britain transferred responsibility for its sector to Australia in (1902).
 Substantial areas of the island well into the 20th century remained largely unexplored.
-Australian forces occupied the German sector during World War I (1914-18) and in the peace settlement the Germans lost all of their Pacific colonial posssions, some of which were transferred to Japan.
-Australia retained resonsibility for the former German northern sector which was united with the sounthern sector.
+Australian forces occupied the German northern sector during World War I (1914-18) and in the peace settlement the Germans lost all of their Pacific colonial posssions, some of which were transferred to Japan.
+Australia retained resonsibility for the former German northern sector which became a Laegue of Nations mandate.
 New Guinea was the scene of bitter fighting during the Pacific War (1941-45).
 Japan seized the norther sector (1942), but after a series of stunning victories, a Japanese naval taskforce heading to seize Port Moresby in the south was turned back by the U.S. Navy at the Coral Sea (May 1942).
-Heavy fighting continued on the island throughout 1942 and 43.
+Heavy fighting continued on the island throughout 1942-44.
+The longest campaign of the Pacific War.
+It was united with the sounthern sector after the War as Papua New Guinea.
 Australia continued to administer Papua New Guinea after the War until independence (1975).

 New Zealand was discovered and settled by the Maoris as early as the 10th Century from their legendary "Hawaiki".
 New Zealand is the last significant land area of the world to be settled by humans.
 The first settlers are commonly referred to as the Moa-hunters, the people encounted by the seafaring Maoris in the ?th century.
 To these early voyagers, New Zealand must have looked like steaming banks of mist and cloud emerging from the ocean, and so they named the new land "Aotearoa"--the land of the long white cloud.
 The isolated Aotearoa of lengend continues in our modern day to be one of the isolated countries in the world--at least in a gepgraphic sence.
 Europeans did not arrive on New Zeland until the mid-19th cerntury and as in other countries, proceeded to dispossess the native Maoris.
 New Zealand played a heroic role in the British Empire, along with Australian--helping to save the mother country in two great world wars.
 Today an independent New Zealand seeks to find its place in an increasingly interdependent world.
 The country's gepgraphic isolation giving way to the unifying trend of modern tee-comminications.
 Click here for a general overview of New Zealand history.